 - Preheat oven to 425 degrees.
-Prepare cooked pizza crust by spreading 1/3 onion jam on. sprinkle with thyme, rosemary, salt, and pepper to taste.
-Place 1/2 smoked sausage slices on pizza and sprinkle 1/2 of your shredded Gouda on top.
+Top each pizza crust by spreading 1/2 the onion jam on either crust.
+Sprinkle each with thyme, rosemary, salt, and pepper to taste.
+Divide the charred smoked sausage slices evenly on both crusts and sprinkle 1/2 of the shredded Gouda (about 2 oz per pizza) on top.
 Bake for approximately 11 minutes, or until cheese is melted and crust is golden brown.

 This site contains affiliate links to products.
 If you click-through and purchase an item, you will not pay a penny more than you otherwise would, but we may receive a small commission to help us keep the food in Foodie*ish.
 Thanks for your support!